rothos/protocol_1/index.md

 ##### Systematic suffering

-Intentionally suffer (gently) in various ways, dredge up suffering, call up latent suffering, turn towards, catch, facilitate suffering that is present or arises (non-physically, physically completely safely, with minimal drama and extraneous emotion).
+Intentionally suffer (gently) in various ways, dredge up suffering, (gently, aligned-ly, patiently) find, call up latent suffering, turn towards, catch, go into, facilitate suffering that is present or arises (non-physically, physically completely safely, with minimal drama and extraneous emotion).

+*Comment:* One might add “inhabit,” or “dwell in,” but those seem to connote or imply or presuppose or “pre-conceive” (“too much”?) permanence.

 ##### Notice grasping/accumulating versus suffering